dhall-lang/dhall-lang/.github/CONTRIBUTING.md

 ## How do changes get approved?

+Changes only require approval if they change the [standard][standard].
+Anybody with the "commit bit" (i.e. write access to this repository) can merge a pull request after a 24 hour waiting period.
+See below for more details about how to obtain the commit bit.

 Language changes are voted on by actively maintained implementations of the Dhall language.
 Each implementation gets one vote (but derived implementations do not count as extra votes).